 Finding a king-sized mattress that can keep you cool is a must for those who sleep hot or live in a humid location.
 The Bear Original incorporates several cooling properties, including memory foam infused with cooling gel and a Celliant cover.
 In Mattress Advisor testing, the Bear Original earns an impressive 9/10 cooling score.

-A king-size Bear Original starts at just under $1,250.
-Bear also offers financing through Affirm and monthly payment options with Splitit.
+- Reasonable price and terms: A king-size Bear Original starts at just under $1,250.
 Every mattress comes with a 120-night sleep trial, free shipping, and a lifetime warranty.

 Birch Natural Mattress

 Why this is a great firm king mattress:

 If you’re looking for an eco-friendly latex hybrid with a sturdy and supportive feel, the Birch Natural Mattress checks all the boxes.
 At 8/10 on the firmness scale, the Birch Natural is one of the highest-rated firm mattresses we’ve ever reviewed.
 It earns an overall Mattress Advisor score of 9.2/10, with testing highlights that include 9/10 scores in spine alignment and responsiveness and a perfect 10/10 durability score.

 The Birch also offers layer after layer of natural, high-quality materials—an organic cotton cover, sustainably produced Talalay latex, organic wool, and more.
 The core of the mattress is a layer of pocketed steel coils designed to provide firm support throughout the mattress, from the center to the outer edges.

 Birch’s 100-night sleep trial is typical for online mattresses, but your king-size Birch Natural comes with a 25-year warranty that more than doubles the industry standard.